 Matt Hanson (Element 84, NASA) discussed CMR-STAC and STAC specification, the CMR-STAC catalog, browser and API.
-He noted that the would be released and confirmed that STAC iCMR, and that aSTACSTAC and Harmony
+He noted that the final version would be released at end of month and confirmed that STAC is a proxy in front of CMR, and that a new STAC library is open.

+STAC and Harmony

 Amy Steiker (NSIDC, NASA) and Doug Newman (Raytheon, NASA) discussed the Harmony STAC catalog.
-The o include:.

-ARD.d.
+The opportunities made possible by cloud-accessible data include:

+Consistent access patterns to holdings

+Data reduction services allow users to request only the data they want, in the format and projection they want.

+ARD and cloud access will help reduce time-to-science.

+Community development helps reduce the barriers for re-use of code and sharing of domain knowledge.

 The STAC catalog is generated for each Harmony asynchronous request.
 STAC items contain metadata reflecting transformed output extents.
 Direct access to Harmony outputs utilizing STAC libraries.

 STAC’s Potential for Federated Search

 Doug Newman (Raytheon, NASA) discussed the potential of STAC for federated search.
-Doug remarked that e.
+Doug remarked that embedding links to distributed catalog APIs in the CMR STAC API should be really simple to do.
 The advantages are that federated search becomes ‘cloud-friendly’, with simpler coordination.
 However, it is less flexible to develop, there is no OSDD concept, best practices and guidelines need to be established, and risk of STAC-adherence of federated APIs (similar risk to Open Search).

-(UKSA) noted that they R Earin.
-It shouldST in is a concern.
+Richard Smith (UKSA) noted that they have spoken to Radiant Earth about the facet discovery issue and they are open to development in the API to handle that.
+It should be possible to extend the query spec to report on facet values and counts, in a similar way to OpenSearch.
+The lack of free-text search in STAC is a concern.

+Yves commented that FedEO (ESE-ERGO) allows the STAC API and OpenSearch API to use the facet type parameters from the SRU extension of OpenSearch; some information of how to do that in GeoJSON responses (such as STAC) are the public report OGC 19-020r1.

-commented that FedEO sSAPIparametersSSsJMatt Hanson (Element 84, NASA) added that the using APIsLynnes (NASA) raising this topic toUSGS Migration to Cloud
+Matt Hanson (Element 84, NASA) added that the goal is to add a capability for collection search using STAC indexes, crawl APIs in a federated search.

+Chris Lynnes (NASA) suggested raising this topic to the OGC community.

+USGS Migration to Cloud

 Kristi Kline (USGS) discussed USGS Landsat migration to the cloud.
+The project scope is:

+Modernize Processing, Access, and Distribution of Landsat Data

+Change from a primary business model of downloads to enabling access to the full archive

+Enable users to interact with the data in an integrated environment

+Ensure provenance and data stewardship

+Key Project Objectives:

+Establish an enterprise cloud environment for Landsat

+Enable access to Collection 1 Level-1 and Level-2 in the cloud

+Replicate Collection 1 Level-1 and establish operational data management procedures

+Demonstrate global scale production of Landsat data in the cloud through production of Level-2 products using a cloud framework

+Process Landsat archive in 1-2 months rather than 9-12 months

+Establish modern access and visualization tools to access data

+Establish an Environment and System to Produce and Enable Landsat Collection 2 in the cloud

+Demonstrate key science use cases exploiting Landsat data

-The project scope is:Kristi noted that the tool v 2.0 will be demonstrated to the USGS ; WGISS will be invited
+Kristi noted that the tool v 2.0 will be demonstrated to the USGS working group; WGISS will be invited.

 NASA Cloud Data Access